KhizarAlmasKhan/ai_legal_assistant_project/README.md

   Get answers to legal concepts in simple language using a conversational AI trained for legal assistance.

 - 📜 **Legal Document Drafter**
-  Instantly generate professional legal documents (e.g., NDA, Contract, Will, Lease) by filling simple form inputs — all drafted using Gemini 2.5 Flash.
+  Instantly generate professional legal documents (e.g., NDA, Contract, Will, Lease) by filling simple form inputs — all drafted using Gemini 1.5 Flash

 - 🔍 **Legal Case Finder**
   Search Indian Kanoon for real legal cases by topic or article (e.g., “Article 21 right to life”, “contract breach damages”) and view citations, previews, and full-text summaries.